gloriousLoaf/burger/README.md

 <p>&nbsp;</p>

 ## Installation
-Clone this repo to your local machine, navigate to the Burger folder and run ```nmp install``` to get the dependencies.
+Clone this repo to your local machine, navigate to the Burger folder and run ```npm install``` to get the dependencies.
 This requires knowledge of **MySQL** or other SQL database to run.
 <p>&nbsp;</p>

 ## Usage